 - And of course the infamous exercise machines and dumbbells

-Here are four simple steps to create a sustainable cross-training routine to enhance your dance training.
+There are four simple steps to consider when creating a cross-training routine for dance:

-- Moderation– Consider your dance schedule.
+- Realistic Goals– consider your dance schedule.
 Does it look like several hours of dance every day?
 Or maybe classes a couple of times per week?
 How often and for how long your strength train will be dependent on your current dance schedule.
+Define clear and achievable goals that align with your physical needs.

-- Consistency– This doesn’t necessarily mean that you’re doing it every day.
+- Consistency– this doesn’t necessarily mean you’re cross-training every day.
 It does mean, however, that you are maintaining the integrity of your plan.
 Is that just twice per week for 20 minutes?
 Then be consistent with that!
 Remember small strides, great distances.

-- Joyful Movement– Please do not force yourself to exercise in ways you hate.
+- Joyful Movement– do not force yourself to exercise in ways you hate.
 Pilates, Barre, Strength-Based Yoga, or Regular ole Strength Training with Dance Focused Moves.
-Try out a handful of these and see which ones you genuinely enjoy and stick with that!
+Try a handful to identify which you genuinely enjoy and stick with that!

-- Progression– Consistently challenging your body’s limits promotes increases in strength.
-This doesn’t mean that you’re working yourself to the breaking point.
-Your workout should not feel impossible, but also, it doesn’t have to be effortless.
-Consider somewhere in the middle.
+- Progression– challenging your body’s limits promotes increases in strength.
+This doesn’t mean you’re working yourself to the point of exhaustion.
+Your workout should not feel impossible or effortless.
 Progression of exercises will ensure that your bones and muscles continue to be challenged.
 Here is an example of a plank progression:

 - Plank on wall